 The National Highway Traffic Safety Administration is deeply committed to improving safety on our nation’s roadways.
 As part of our core mission to reduce traffic injuries and fatalities, NHTSA is continually working to ensure automakers are in compliance with federal motor vehicle safety standards, culling information to identify safety defects, and ensuring manufacturers conduct any necessary safety recalls.
 The agency has also developed a robust New Car Assessment Program (NCAP) to test the majority of the vehicle models introduced to consumers each year.

 NHTSA is not aware of any roadway crashes that have resulted in battery-related fires in Chevy Volts or other vehicles powered by lithium-ion batteries.
-Howe’ver, the agency is concerned that damage to the Volt’s batteries as part of three tests that are explicitly designed to replicate real-world crash scenarios have resulted in fire.
-NHTSA is therefore opening a safety defect investigation of Chevy Volts, which could experience a battery-related fire following a crash.
-Chevy Volt owners whose vehicles have not been in a serious crash do not have reason for concern.
+Howe’ver, the agency is concerned that damage to the Volt’s batteries as part of three tests that are explicitly designed to replicate real-world crash scenarios have resulted in the fire.
+NHTSA is, therefore, opening a safety defect investigation of Chevy Volts, which could experience a battery-related fire following a crash.
+Chevy Volt owners whose vehicles have not been in a serious crash do not have a reason for concern.

 While it is too soon to tell whether the investigation will lead to a recall of any vehicles or parts, if NHTSA identifies an unreasonable risk to safety, the agency will take immediate action to notify consumers and ensure that GM communicates with current vehicle owners.